-Teresa Ko is one take-charge chick.
-Recently she decided to make a life change (including a brand new career).
+Teresa Ko recently decided to make a life change (including a brand new career).
 She needed a big move to show people she was serious, so why not kick it off with a big trip.
-She zig-zagged through Europe on her own, eating and laughing and photographing all things red (!).
+She zig-zagged through Europe on her own, eating and laughing and photographing all things red.
 Now she’s back and ready to hunt down her new career in holistic health with what she refers to as “insane intensity”!
 The right trip will do that to a girl.

 1. Dearest /funniest/ strangest childhood travel memory?